collinclarke/vacant/README.md

 # vacant
 A single page app based off of AirBnB.
-The backend uses Rails and Jbuilder with a PSQL database to serve up assets.
-The frontend is on React/Redux and SASS.
+The backend uses Rails and Jbuilder with a PSQL database to serve up data.
+The frontend utilizes React/Redux and SASS.

 [LIVE SITE](https://vacant.herokuapp.com/#/)